olle/talk-query-response/README.md

  complexity of both collaborators at once.
 This is of course the essence of messaging.
 We could still achieve this with the REST endpoint, but it is a lot harder to avoid thinking about the effect of the returned response from the POST request.
-Event if it would be empty._
+Even if it is empty or `void`._

   [5010]: https://en.wikipedia.org/wiki/Robustness_principle